 Becoming a primary care physician typically requires around 11 to 12 years of education and training.
 This includes completing a four-year undergraduate degree, followed by four years of medical school, and then three to four years of residency in primary care specialties such as family medicine, internal medicine, or pediatrics.

 Additional time may be needed for board certification and, if desired, fellowship training in a subspecialty.
-This extensive process ensures that primary care physicians are well-prepared to provide comprehensive healthcare to patients.
+Moreover, this extensive process ensures that primary care physicians are well-prepared to provide comprehensive healthcare to patients.
+In addition, the rigorous training equips physicians with the necessary skills to address a wide range of medical concerns.

 References